 Patients are recommended to have at least two weeks off work (depending on the type of occupation) to allow sufficient time to rest and recover comfortably at home.
 Any strenuous exercise or heavy lifting should be avoided for at least six weeks following surgery.

 Once the breast has settled into its final shape and size, a nipple areola reconstruction can be performed.
-Done under local anaesthesia and taking up to one hour this final procedure will require one week recovery time.

 Risks and Side Effects